cardopoli/this-was-tomorrow/content/sites/treneere-estate.md

 body_after: |-
   ## On the estate

-  A persistent misconception, according to Emma, is that WAC's services require unemployment or a diagnosed condition.
-They do not.
-The hub has worked for years to correct this, with mixed success - in summer it operates at capacity, drawing visitors from St Ives, St Just, and Porthleven, and there are plans for pop-up sessions in Penzance town centre to reach people for whom even a fifteen-minute walk is a barrier.
+  A persistent assumption in Penzance, according to Emma, is that WAC's services require unemployment or a diagnosed condition.
+They don't, and never have, but the perception is hard to shift when most comparable organisations do operate on exactly that kind of criteria.
+In summer the hub runs at capacity regardless, drawing people in from St Ives, St Just and Porthleven, and there's a plan to run pop-up sessions in Penzance town centre to reach people for whom even a short walk is a barrier.

-  Treneere residents describe a particular pride in the estate that, in Emma's account, is not matched elsewhere in Penzance.
-Long-term residents stay; friendships formed in childhood persist into adulthood.
-The estate carries a degree of social stigma in the wider town - something Emma has encountered directly in previous employment - but this does not appear to affect residents' own sense of the place.
+  Treneere carries a particular stigma in the wider town that residents have lived with for decades - in housing, in employment, in casual assumption.
+Emma has experienced it herself, including in a previous job where a colleague's choice of words made clear exactly what was being implied about where she was from.
+None of it, in her account, has changed how residents feel about the place itself.
+People who've lived on Treneere a long time, or have family there, are proud of it in a way she doesn't think is matched on other estates in Penzance - and the friendships formed there as children tend to last.

+  "I would say that people that live on Treneere who might have lived on Treneere a long time or have family on Treneere are very proud to live on Treneere.
+And I don't think you get that from any other estate in Penzance."

   ## Context for this project

-  WAC sits outside the categories most directly addressed elsewhere in this project - it is not a housing model, cooperative, or land trust, but a community-run service infrastructure operating inside existing social housing.
-Its relevance here is structural: an organisation founded explicitly against institutional gatekeeping, staffed substantially by the community it serves, and funded in a way that does not match its function.
-The same tension recurs across most sites in this project in different forms - models that work are persistently underfunded relative to what they demonstrably do.
+  WAC sits outside the categories most directly addressed elsewhere in this project - it isn't a housing model, a cooperative, or a land trust, but a community-run service operating inside existing social housing.
+Its relevance here is structural: an organisation built explicitly against institutional gatekeeping, staffed substantially by the community it serves, and funded in a way that consistently undervalues what it does.
+The same imbalance recurs across most sites in this project in different forms - models that demonstrably work remain chronically underfunded relative to their actual function.
 dropbox_gallery_3: ''
 audio: []
 sources: []